faezehghiasi/Smart-Attendance-System/README.md

      - This option allows users to return to the main menu.

 2. **Student Management**:
-   - Includes the following functionalities:
    - **Search Students**: Enter a student ID to check if the student is present or absent.
    - **Delete Students**: Enter a student ID to delete it from the records.

 3. **View Present Students**:
    - Displays the total number of present students.